 Answer

-The first paragraph in the Historical background section is changed into this.
+The first paragraph in the Historical background section is changed into:

-Cyberball was introduced in 2000 as a means to study ostracism, that is being excluded and ignored [1].
+Cyberball was introduced in 2000 as a means to study ostracism, that is: being excluded and ignored [1].
 This focus of Cyberball on ostracism sets it apart from other paradigms that are tailored to study rejection, such as the future life rejection [2], the get-acquainted paradigm [3], and the autobiographical memory manipulation (i.e., remember a time when you were excluded [4]).
 The difference is that participants in Cyberball are not explicitly informed that they are excluded whereas in the other paradigms participants are provided a reason pertaining to why they are excluded.
-Cyberball participants simply do not obtain a ball and thus need to infer that they are excluded, whereas in the other paradigms, participants are informed that they are excluded in various ways and thus do not need to infer that they are excluded.

 #4